AbeerKhakwani/places/README.md

 Description

-This app displays cd's and ther info.
-Learning php object oriented
+This app displays takes in the info for places you have been and displays them.

 Use and Editing